toughpixels/asher/content/home/writings.md

     ]
 +++

-My writing has appeared in The New Yorker, McSweeney’s, the Chicago RedEye, and The Second City Network.
-Here’s a taste:
+My writing has appeared in places like The New Yorker, McSweeney’s, and the Chicago RedEye.
+Here's a taste: